 Stay Warm on Your Commute with a Functioning Heater

-Winter in Minnesota is the worst time for a car heater to stop working.
-With the temperatures decreasing by the day, it’s important to get the heater core inspected to prevent an unnecessary cold drive in the future.
-If you want to learn more about your heater and why it works and sometimes doesn’t, Kennedy Transmission is here with helpful information to get you started.
+Winter in Minnesota is the worst time for your car’s heater to stop working, from snow storms to subfreezing temperatures.
+That’s why you should get the heater core inspected.
+If you want to learn more about your heater and common issues it may have, Kennedy Transmission is here with helpful information to get you started.

 How Your Car Heater Works

 The heater core is responsible for heating the car.
 This component sits in the dashboard and helps to send hot air through the interior vents.
-Turning on the heat sends extremely hot coolant to the core, providing nonstop heating on a drive.
-It may take a while, however, for the core to output heat if the engine has been sitting overnight or for long hours during the day.
+Turning on the heat sends extremely hot coolant to the core, providing non-stop heating on a drive.
+If you’re turning your car on after a long chilly night or a particularly icy day, the core may take longer to put out heat.

 Reasons Why Your Car Heater Isn’t Working

-It’s no fun turning on the heat only to feel cold air.
-Minnesota winters are very unforgiving, so getting stuck without heat isn’t an option.
-Your car’s heater will stop working depending on a few different factors:
+It’s no fun turning on the heat only to feel freezing air, and Minnesota’s winters are very unforgiving.
+Don’t get stuck without heat in your car; keep an eye out for a few different factors:

-- The car is low on antifreeze and water.
+- Your car is low on antifreeze and water

 Don’t suffer through bitterly cold temperatures in your car with no heat.
 Let Kennedy Transmission take a look at the heater core and diagnose the problem.
-A heater can go out for numerous reasons, but it doesn’t always indicate a serious problem or a costly repair.
+If there is a problem how serious or expensive it may be.
 We’ll inspect your vehicle, determine the cause, and get your heat working properly again in no time.
+Find a Kennedy Transmission near you and schedule your inspection today!